+A. Qualifying Cogeneration Facility:

-- A. Qualifying Co-generation Facility Co-generation is the combined production of electric energy and useful heat by the sequential use of energy from one fuel source.
-A qualifying co-generation on facility is one which meets the ownership test as well as operating and efficiency standards and all other definitional requirements of PURPA. - B. Qualifying Small Power Production Facility A small power production facility is a facility generating not more than 80 megawatts of electric power through the employment of renewable resources such as water power, solar energy, wind energy, geothermal energy, bio-mass or waste,
+Cogeneration is the combined production of electric energy and useful heat by the sequential use of energy from one fuel source.
+A qualifying cogeneration facility is one which meets the ownership test as well as the operating and efficiency standards and all other definitional requirements of PURPA.

+B. Qualifying Small Power Production Facility:

+A small power production facility is a facility generating not more than 80 megawatts of electric power through the employment of renewable resources such as water power, solar energy, wind energy, geothermal energy, biomass or waste, as a primary fuel and meeting all other definitional requirements of PURPA.

+C. Qualifying Facility:

-- as a primary fuel and meeting all other definitional requirements of PURPA. - Qualifying Facility A qualifying facility means any qualifying cogeneration facility or qualifying small power production facility.
+A qualifying facility means any qualifying cogeneration facility or qualifying small power production facility.